noisecode3/ra-plugins/README.md

 ![screenshot](https://raw.githubusercontent.com/noisecode3/ra-plugins/main/extra/RobotAudioLogoTransparent.png "Beta Logo")

 ## Hexed filter
-This is a modified version of Dexed synth filter, its alow-pass filter with 1-4 pole modes(1 means 4 pole now..will change) its a small waveshaping/distortion on the resonance tone that subjectively to me sounds like underwater bubbles or whale song on lower frequencies with reverb and has a bit metallic brightness on higher frequencies or overall.
+This is a modified version of Dexed synth filter, its alow-pass filter with 1-4 pole modes(1 means 4 pole now..will change) its a small waveshaping/distortion on the resonance tone that subjectively to me sounds like underwater bubbles or whale song on lower frequencies with small reverb, or wind blowing on fast drums on low frequency with a lot of resonance.
+It has a bit metallic brightness.
 Still have to remove clicks from changing pole mode.

 ## Moog filter
 This is a low-pass filter with resonance that boost cut-off frequency.
 It tries to be the original ladder.